jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-faq.md

 - While Imbolc (February 1-2) celebrates the first stirrings of spring within the community context, this calendar recognizes the spring equinox as the astronomical beginning of a new year
 - The traditional festivals remain important community celebrations within this framework
 - This calendar adds astronomical precision to personal timekeeping while honoring the cultural significance of established observances

+### Is the Draíocht Calendar unique in its approach?

+The Draíocht Calendar's approach of using a threshold month (Idir-Ré) split by the equinox to create a year boundary is indeed quite distinctive in calendar design.
+While many systems throughout history have attempted to reconcile lunar and solar cycles, they typically use entire intercalary months rather than splitting individual months at significant astronomical events.

+This elegant solution honors the Druidic appreciation for threshold times and "between" periods while creating a perfect balance between solar and lunar rhythms.
+The concept of Dorcha-Idir-Ré and Geal-Idir-Ré divided by the equinox represents an innovative contribution to calendar design that still honors the philosophical underpinnings of Celtic timekeeping traditions.